 At the age of ten they said I was a wonderboy.
 Late teenages I was barely mediocer, and at the age of thirty I was regarded a dip.
-Approaching the fifties I'm still a sucker, but now I've learned to take advantage of it.
+Approaching the fifties I was still a sucker, but I'd learned to take advantage of it.
 And I'm glad I never made a career, cause it would probably have taken the very best of me.

 I graduated more or less by accident, and dropped out of my academical career without ever have been sorry.
 As a matter of fact I don't regret too much at all ...you can't win'em all, and you can't get it back...
 I was fed up with rigid scholar systems, stupid subjects and harsh teachers, and wanted the freedom a salary gives you.
 So I dumped into rigid working schedules, stupid quality systems and harsh foremen instead.
 New skin for the old ceremony.

 Yup, I've been doing quite a lot of strange things, and I know people in any walk of life.
 I've been an industrial worker, making window panes and wallboards for years.
 I've been working as a barkeeper, guard, painter, carpenter, lumberjack ... a typical utility man, very often for free, and that's why I don't list my phone number: being kind gives you good conscience but still bad digestion.
 You can't eat your reputation.
-For the last 15 years I've been stuck mostly with graphical business, as a newspaper printer, packaging printer, reprotechnician, printing ink specialist, Mac operator ... all this widespread experience brought me to Egypt as a printing supervisor, cause they didn't look for certificates, only results.
+For the last 30 years I've been stuck mostly with graphical business, as a newspaper printer, packaging printer, reprotechnician, printing ink specialist, Mac operator ... all this widespread experience brought me to Egypt as a printing supervisor, cause they didn't look for certificates, only results.

 That's where "Khawaga" comes from.
 In the Egyption lingo of Arabic it means not directly "stranger", but more politely "not from this area".
 Some kids at the beach of the Suez Channel hollered this at me for fun and curiousity, and since absolutely no arab were ever able to pronounce my name without making me laugh my head off, I changed it.
 Stupid enough I told people about it, and they bloody put the nickname on me here, too.
 But maybe they're right.
 Maybe I AM khawaga wherever I go.

 That's it, folks.
 A summary, a digest of a bewildered wonderboy's drifting through an unpredictable future, taking whatever came in his way, growing old and bitter ... no, no, just kidding.
 I spend my days reading, writing, playing, making food and serving my cat.
 What else should I do?
-If you still got some breath, you can read a bit more about me by simply scrolling down the list of lyrics.
-Each and every one of those means something special to me after all.
+If you still've got some breath, you can read a bit more about me by simply scrolling down the list of lyrics.
+Each and every one of the songs means something special to me after all.
 Unfortunately I didn't write them all; only a few.
 Mail me from HERE if you want.
 Bless you and have a nice time!